salesforce/storm-dynamic-spout/README.md

 Under normal circumstances this spout works much like your typical [Kafka-Spout](https://github.com/nathanmarz/storm-contrib/tree/master/storm-kafka) and aims to be a drop in replacement for it.
 This implementation differs in that it exposes trigger and filter semantics when you build your topology which allow for specific messages to be skipped, and then replayed at a later point in time.
-And it does this without requiring you to re-deploy your topology!
+And it does dynamically without requiring you to re-deploy your topology as the criteria changes!

 ### Example use cases
 Wow!
 That sounds interesting...but when would I need this?